Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Default display is 16:9.
 So the dimensions for a potential branded background image would be 2880px x 1620px png (png for block colors), ideally size optimized at tinypng.com.
 Branding can be placed in header or footer as per Katie's recommendation.

-Power BI isn't responsive on app.powerbi.com, see attched pdf of screenshots.
+Power BI isn't responsive on app.powerbi.com, see attached pdf of screenshots.

 # To do